Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to put up more than 51 points in seven of 10 games this season.
+- Louisiana Tech and its opponents have combined to score more than 51 points in seven of 10 games this season.

-- Southern Miss' games have gone over 51 points in two opportunities this season.
+- Southern Miss and its opponents have combined to score more than 51 points in two games this season.

-- The combined points per game average of the two teams, 42.6, is 8.4 points fewer than Friday's over/under.
+- Friday's over/under is 8.4 points higher than the combined 42.6 PPG average of the two teams.

-- This contest's total is 12.7 points under the 63.7 these two squads combine to give up per game in 2021.
+- The 63.7 points per game these two squads have allowed their opponents to score this season are 12.7 more than the 51 total in this contest.

 - In 2021, games involving the Golden Eagles have averaged a total of 49.7 points, 1.3 fewer than this game's set over/under.